 The authors of the Vedas, as reflected in the works of the Upanishads, the Brahma Sutras and the Bhagavad Gita, applied their pure reason and logic to the breaking down of the cosmology of the ancients into a logical and reasonably sound belief system which connected the divine superconscious experience and state with the physical world, in a way that was independent of the establishment of authority and power, which allowed sages over the centuries to pursue the end of these Vedas without the risk of persecution.
 This was and continues to be the unique contribution of the Hindu faith and society.
 They recognized the existence of Brahman, or God, as well as the conception of the individual soul or Jiva, and laid out a conceptual system that linked the two and described how the two seemingly contradictory and juxtaposing principles could coexist in the same reality.

 Brahman then, as conceived by the Hindus, was a self evident construct that was as old as civilization itself.
-It was the chaos of the Greeks, the Nu of the Egyptians and the Apsu of the Sumerian cultures.
+It was the Chaos of the Ancient Greeks, the Nu of the Ancient Egyptians and the Apsu of the Ancient Sumer-Babylonians.
 But the Hindu religious tradition built upon this construct of reality and expanded upon it, reasonably and logically and bereft of religious dogma.
 And at the same time, they carried on the fundamental tenet that God can be realized, just as clearly as the realization of the world of objects all around us.
 According to the Hindu faith, this heaven on earth was the birth right of all of us – no passage or gateway or ticketing required.

 So their religion was much more integrated with their world view as the civilizations of the East evolved and matured.
 This of course came at the risk of the usurping of religious dogma to establish the authority of those in power, but the system of belief which rested on the indivisible nature of the soul and the source of all things was kept alive in these societies in a more pure form of religious thought that was divorced from politics and power.
 It was protected by the personification of these ideas in the likes of Christ, Buddha and Krishna among others, and in the monastic, renunciate societies that interpreted the scriptures for the purposes of illumination and realization rather than for the establishment of authority or power.